IntroCSCI/colorvisionproject-Dhiab-Alman/README.md

-# !!!Replace with your unique project name!!!
-css Palette Analyzer
+# C++ Palette Analyzer

 ## Description

-so what this program does so far is that it asks you for the file that you want to analyze/open.
-Then it reads through the file and finds the colour codes in that file and displays them.
-Later on I will program it to actually analyze those colour codes and tells you if this colour could be problamatic.

-### v0.2 Updates

-*Coming soon*

-### v1.0 Updates

-*Coming soon*
+This is a simple console application, it asks the user to write the name of the  file that in which the information of the colours will the be analyzed, first it promopts the user to provide any file name for the name in which he wants to analyze colour information.
+Then a loop will start and it takes information for all those colours one by one and they finally it will write that data to a .css file

 ## Developer